domRiddle/ASF/Two-factor-authentication.md

 ## Import

 In order to use ASF 2FA, you should have already linked and operational authenticator that is supported by ASF.
-ASF currently supports a few different official and unofficial sources of 2FA - Android, iOS, SteamDesktopAuthenticator and WinAuth.
-If you don't have any authenticator yet, you need to choose one of those and set it up firstly.
+ASF currently supports a few different official and unofficial sources of 2FA - Android, iOS, SteamDesktopAuthenticator and WinAuth, on top of manual method which allows you to provide required credentials yourself.
+If you don't have any authenticator yet, you need to choose one of available apps and set it up firstly.
 If you don't know better which one to pick, we recommend WinAuth, but any of the above will work fine assuming you follow the instructions.

 All following guides require from you to already have **working and operational** authenticator being used with given tool/application.
 ASF 2FA will not operate properly if you import invalid data, therefore make sure that your authenticator works properly before attempting to import it.
 This does include testing and verifying that following authenticator functions work properly:
 - You can generate tokens and those tokens are accepted by Steam network